InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  - Familiarity with 3-D printing and Slicers
  - Cleaning up 3-D prints, removing supports, and resolving small tolerance issues
  - Soldering
- - Familiarity with 3-D printing companies such as PCBWay or JLCPCB (only if your printer cannot print the scroll wheel strong enough)
+ - Familiarity with 3-D printing companies such as PCBWay or JLCPCB (only if your printer cannot print the Scroll Wheel strong enough)
+ - Some knowledge of programming in Python

 ## Parts List